-If you are seeking full custody, joint custody, or are wishing to regain legal custody of your child, an accomplished mothers’ rights attorney can help.
+If you seek full custody or joint custody or wish to regain legal custody of your child, an accomplished child custody lawyer or Family law Attorney at Slater & Zurz can help.
 They will ensure your position is represented skillfully and fight diligently to obtain a fair custody arrangement that aligns with your needs.

 Physical Custody and Parenting Time

-Physical custody refers to where the child lives on a regular basis.
-You can be granted sole physical custody, or it can be shared between you and the child’s father.
-In Ohio, joint physical custody referred to as “shared parenting,” does not have to be exactly equal, though it is usually relatively close to 50/50.
+Physical custody refers to where the child lives regularly.
+You can be granted sole physical custody or shared between you and the child’s father.
+In Ohio, joint physical custody, referred to as “shared parenting,” does not have to be exactly equal, though it is usually relatively close to 50/50.
 A shared parenting arrangement will generally only work if you and your child’s father live close together and both he and you get along.

-If your child resides with you the majority of the time, you will likely be granted sole physical custody, making you the “custodial parent.”
-If you are awarded sole custody, then your child’s father, referred to as the “noncustodial parent,” will receive regularly scheduled time with your child.
+If your child resides with you most of the time, you will likely be granted sole physical custody, making you the “custodial parent.”
+If you are awarded sole custody, your child’s father, referred to as the “noncustodial parent,” will receive regularly scheduled time with your child.
 This time is referred to as “parenting time” or “visitation.”

-If you fear your child’s father will try to deny you physical custody, we urge you to contact an experienced family law attorney – one who can ensure your time with your child will be preserved and protected.
+If you fear your child’s father will try to deny you physical custody, we urge you to contact our experienced child custody lawyer – who can ensure your time with your child will be preserved and protected.

 Child Support Orders, Modifications, and Enforcement